NOTHING IS LOST

 Relaxing my fingers, I let the scope disappear into the darkness below.

 Laying down, my eyes mechanically set on Arcturus directly above me.
-I placed the journal on my chest...and then it was silence.
+I placed my journal on my chest...and then it was silence.

 Note: The remains were found under a bed of leaves.
 The cause of death is believed to be severe blunt trauma to the head, chest and spine of the victim.
-There was little to no clarification on whether the fall was accidental, intentional or caused.
+There was little to no clarification on whether the fall was accidental, intentional or caused by a third party.

 End of Entry#2